TristanWebber/garage_monitor/esp_rs_no_std/README.md

 # ---snip---
 ```

-The `features = [ "unproven" ] flag is necessary to achieve compatibility between the sensor crate and the esp-hal crate.
+The `features = [ "unproven" ]` flag is necessary to achieve compatibility between the sensor crate and the esp-hal crate.
 With the dependencies managed, the general process of reading the sensor is identical to the previous project.
-Attempting the obvious first attempt:
+The obvious first attempt using a pin and delay from esp-hal:

 #### **`main.rs`**
 ```rs